—

 As if on queue, the heavy mechanical door suddenly sank an inch, rolling back into the white wall to reveal a low individual making a tremendous effort to stand on two legs instead of the six he was accustomed to.
 His trench coat possessed no pillow beneath it, and the old felt hat atop his armored scalp was mashed into its expected shape.

 “Wait.”
-Odgu lifted one inhuman hand off the top of his cane, halting the collective effort the room made to lunge at him.
+Odgu lifted one inhuman hand off the top of a thin, wooden cane, halting the collective effort the room made to lunge at him.
 “There’s no need for that.
 You’ve won.”

 “That’s not enough.”
 Ren’s eyebrows threatened to merge into a unibrow with how tightly they squeezed together.
 “You’ve killed a lot of people.
 That doesn’t get wiped way just because you gave up.”